Skip to content

 ) -> Float[Array, "D ...
 N"]

 Return a grid in the spatial domain.
-A grid in d dimensions is an array of shape (d,) + (num_points,)*d with the first axis representing all coordiate inidices.
+A grid in D dimensions is an array of shape (D,) + (num_points,)*D with the leading axis representing all coordiate inidices.

 Notice, that if num_spatial_dims = 1, the returned array has a singleton dimension in the first axis, i.e., the shape is (1, num_points).